Post Intensive Care Syndrome

 Critical care survivors affected by PICS can experience a range of different physical impairments, long-term cognitive impairment, and psychological symptoms upon hospital discharge from ICU, including:

-A traumatic experience from spending time in the ICU can develop PTSD symptoms, including nightmares, flashbacks, and avoidant behavior within 10-50% of people.
-Evidence from The Journal of Intensive and Critical Care Nursing agrees that a multitude of symptoms in PICS can create sleep disturbances, contributing to an initial presentation or exacerbation of chronic pain.
-For patients who are generally quite active, limitations may not be as severe, but the possibility of overall weakness, fatigue, and difficulty getting out of bed in the morning are still possible.
+A traumatic experience from spending time in the ICU can develop PTSD symptoms, including nightmares, flashbacks, and avoidant behavior within 10-50% of people.10 Evidence from The Journal of Intensive and Critical Care Nursing agrees that a multitude of symptoms in PICS can create sleep disturbances, contributing to an initial presentation or exacerbation of chronic pain.11 For patients who are generally quite active, limitations may not be as severe, but the possibility of overall weakness, fatigue, and difficulty getting out of bed in the morning is still possible.

-This multifactorial condition can be exacerbated by a number of factors, including ongoing stress dysregulating the limbic system.
-Not only can this impact everyday life, but also, over time, this chronic stress can lead to a dysregulation of the Hypothalamic-Pituitary-Adrenal (HPA) Axis, leading to an increase in the stress hormone cortisol.
+This multifactorial condition can be exacerbated by a number of factors, including ongoing stress that dysregulates the limbic system.
+Not only can this impact everyday life, but over time, chronic stress can lead to a dysregulation of the Hypothalamic-Pituitary-Adrenal (HPA) Axis, leading to an increase in the stress hormone cortisol.
 Hormonal changes like this can then lead to inflammation, exacerbating the symptoms of PICS.

 If you are struggling with PICS, focusing on the root factors of your symptoms through a neuroplasticity brain training program can be a powerful method, providing an optimistic opportunity for your symptoms to gradually improve and help you to regain independence.